joseluistello/luistello.github.io/_posts/2021-06-24-semiconductors-part1.md

 **Broadcom, Qualcomm and AMD are examples of this model.**

-### Let's begin with an index performance comparation... but first
+### Let's begin with an index performance comparation

 I'm going to use the **PHLX Semiconductor Sector** Index

 > PHLX Semiconductor Sector is a Philadelphia Stock Exchange capitalization-weighted index composed of the 30 largest companies primarily involved in the design, distribution, manufacture, and sale of semiconductors.
 It was created in 1993 by the Philadelphia Stock Exchange

-Let's see a comparation between the major index's in USA.

 ![Index](/images/semiconductores/performancecomparation.png)